-characteristics and mining provisions shall be.
-Checks: Seasoning checks not limited.
-Through checks at ends are limited as splits.
-Insect Holes: Treat the same as NO. 2 dimension lumber.
-Shake: If through at ends, limited as splits.
+- Checks: Seasoning checks not limited.
+Through checks at ends are limited as splits. - Insect Holes: Treat the same as NO. 2 dimension lumber. - Manufacture: Standard F (See NLGA Standard Grading Rules, Para.
+722f.) - Shake: If through at ends, limited as splits.
 If away from ends, through shakes up to 2' long, well separated.
-If not through, single shakes shall not exceed 3' or 1/4 the length, whichever is the greater.
-Skip: Hit and miss, with a maximum of 5% of the pieces containing hit or miss or heavy skip 2' or less in length.
+If not through, single shakes shall not exceed 3' or 1/4 the length, whichever is the greater. - Skip: Hit and miss, with a maximum of 5% of the pieces containing hit or miss or heavy skip 2' or less in length.
 See NLGA Standard Grading Rules, Paras.
 720 e), f) and g).
-Splits: Equal in length to $1-1/2$ times the width of the piece.
-Unsound Wood: Limited to a spot 1/12 the width and 2'